Forensic Audio Authentication: What is It?

 Then, Al Zlogar begins to inspect and thoroughly document the time-domain information of a recording.
 To explain, this entails noting any irregularities in the signal’s waveform, inspecting the power and energy information as well as noting the DC Offsets, and calculating the number of padded zeros at the beginning and end of the audio recording.

 Similarly to time-domain analysis, the frequency-domain information of an audio signal is also analyzed and documented using software tools. iZotope RX and Adobe Audition provide excellent interactive modules that show important spectral information of an audio recording.

 A Spectrogram is a unique visual representation of the audio signal’s frequency and amplitude over the time domain.
 The Spectrum Analysis module is an interactive chart plotting the audio signal visually.

 To summarize, these frequency-domain visual forensic tools help to detect signal discontinuities, compression, originality, and signs of lossy compression artifacts.
 The forensic technician conducts a comparative analysis between the information documented and the evidence recording to verify the integrity digital file.

 An audio forensic scientist create exemplars (audio recordings created with the same methods used to create the evidence) when conducting a forensic audio authentication investigation.
 Reference audio files and exemplars are used to verify the integrity of the evidence by comparing the two for consistency.

-to conclude, a forensic scientist must remain unbiased at all times.
+A forensic scientist must remain unbiased at all times.
 It is best to begin any investigation on a need-to-know basis.
 It is of the utmost importance to use an ethical framework and to follow the principles outlined by the scientific community.